Back to category Published: 26 july 2022 Author: Zhanna Mukhatzhanova

 How to get there?

 The lakes are located about 300 kilometers (186 mi) east of the city of Almaty, the road by car will take you 4-5 hours.
 From Almaty, follow the Kuljinsky Tract to the village of Malovodnoye.
 After you pass the village, you will see a fork in the road.
 Turn right and cross the bridge over the Chilik River.
-After you crossed the bridge, turn right again towards the villages of Nura and Baiseit.
+After you cross the bridge, turn right again towards the villages of Nura and Baiseit.
 Then there will be a fork in the road again.
 If you turn left, you’ll take the road to Chunja.
 You need to drive straight.
 You will pass the villages of Toraigyr, Zhalanash and, finally, Saty – the nearest settlement to the lakes.
 The Lower Kolsay is located 15 km (9 mi) southwest of Saty.

 The most convenient and safe way to visit the lakes is an organized tour, especially if you plan to go to the Middle or Upper Kolsay Lakes.
 Experienced guides will show you the most picturesque spots and convenient trails, and will do their best to make your trip worth the money paid.